YusraTahir13/AML-PROJECT-ADVANCE/README.md

 **5. Hyperparameter and Threshold Tuning**

-- Applied GridSearchCV
+- Applied GridSearchCV.
-- Used k-fold Cross Validation for robust optimization
+- Used k-fold Cross Validation for robust optimization.
-- Adjusted classification thresholds to improve performance
+- Adjusted classification thresholds to improve performance.

 **6. Model Evaluation**

 Each model was evaluated using:
-- Accuracy, Precision, Recall, F1-score, Confusion Matrix and ROC-AUC Score
+- Accuracy, Precision, Recall, F1-score, Confusion Matrix and ROC-AUC Score.

 **7.Results**

 After comparative analysis:

-- XGBoost achieved the best overall performance with Accuracy: 95.1% and Highest ROC-AUC: 0.95
+- XGBoost achieved the best overall performance with Highest ROC-AUC: 0.95 and Accuracy: 95.1%.
-- Random Forest showed competitive results with Accuracy: 95.3% and ROC-AUC: 0.94
+- Random Forest showed competitive results with ROC-AUC: 0.94 and Accuracy: 95.3%.
-- SVM performance moderate with Accuracy: 88% and ROC-AUC: 0.91
+- SVM performance moderate with Accuracy: 88% and ROC-AUC: 0.91.
-- Logistic Regression perform lowest with : Accuracy: 80.2% and ROC-AUC: 0.88
+- Logistic Regression perform lowest with : Accuracy: 80.2% and ROC-AUC: 0.88.

-- All generated output figures have been saved in the [figures folder](https://github.com/YusraTahir13/AML-PROJECT-ADVANCE/tree/main/Figures) for reference.
+All generated output figures have been saved in the [figures folder](https://github.com/YusraTahir13/AML-PROJECT-ADVANCE/tree/main/Figures) for reference.

 **Conclusion**